mans0954/docker-comanage/README.md

 In order to complete this demo environment in the minimum time possible, a number of shortcuts have been taken, which make it totally unsuited to production.
 A non-exhaustive list is:

-* Unsigned logout assertions accepted
+* Unsigned logout assertions accepted by IdPs
 * Not all downloads verified
+* Used http rather than https endpoints for SAML
+* Allowed the IdPs to respond to unverified relying parties
+* Used weak default passwords in files/commands in plain text
+* Not using a service principal for communication between the IdP and the KDC
+* Using cookieProps="http" rather than cookieProps="https"